 Note: Overhead crane skewing is when the bridge is not perfectly perpendicular to the runway.

-• Accidents
+- Accidents

-• Derailment or crane failure
+- Derailment or crane failure

-• Equipment breakdowns
+- Equipment breakdowns

-• Decrease in production
+- Decrease in production

-• Expensive maintenance and part replacement
+- Expensive maintenance and part replacement

-• Premature wear of the motor drives and other equipment components
+- Premature wear of the motor drives and other equipment components

-• Excessive wear to the wheels, wheel bearings, and wheel flanges
+- Excessive wear to the wheels, wheel bearings, and wheel flanges

-• More force is needed to maneuver the crane through some runway obstacles
+- More force is needed to maneuver the crane through some runway obstacles

-• Listen for sounds such as scratching or scraping noises
+- Listen for sounds such as scratching or scraping noises

-• Abnormal deterioration of the rails, bearings, and wheels
+- Abnormal deterioration of the rails, bearings, and wheels

-• Wheel flanges with cracks or breaks
+- Wheel flanges with cracks or breaks

-• Loose girder connections
+- Loose girder connections

-• Wheels that float or scale the rail before tumbling down
+- Wheels that float or scale the rail before tumbling down

-• Bridge derailment
+- Bridge derailment

-Having a regular routine preventive maintenance schedule and checklists will keep your equipment running longer and minimize downtime due to poor maintenance.
+Having a routine preventive maintenance schedule and checklists will keep your equipment running longer and minimize downtime due to poor maintenance.

 Damage and Degree to Wire Rope

-As wire rope can occasionally sustain damage and decay, this is one of the most frequent problems encountered when operating an overhead crane.
-This occurs for a number of typical reasons: A wire rope may bounce out of the reviewing system sometimes, have worn or broken outer wires, or has damage or corrosion at the end connection.
 Other operational circumstances might also cause the wire rope to deteriorate and sustain damage.
-However, there are a few ways to keep it from getting damaged, and those ways are as follows: Before you begin working on the overhead crane, check the rope, and if there is any damage, worn wires, or reduction in the diameter of the rope, take preventative action.
+However, there are a few ways to keep it from getting damaged, and those ways are as follows: Before you begin working on the overhead crane, check the rope, and if there is any damage, worn wires, or a reduction in the diameter of the rope, take preventative action.
 Ensure that the wire rope is adequately greased.

-The easiest approach to avoid a wire rope becoming damaged or failing is to examine it before each shift.
-To avoid further use, the wire rope should be carefully disposed of if any signs of deterioration are seen.
+The easiest approach to avoid a wire rope from becoming damaged or failing is to examine it before each shift.
+To prevent further use, the wire rope should be carefully disposed of if any signs of deterioration are seen.
 It is extremely important to make sure that the wire rope is adequately greased.
 This provides lubrication and corrosion protection when the individual wires move over one another.

-Problem With Electrification System
+Problem With the Electrification System

 Contact Interruptions